|Sleep is so obvious, it is often

 accelerate these conditions if untreated.|

-According to a 2009 poll released by the National Sleep Foundation, two
+According to the National Sleep Foundation, two

 out of every 10 Americans sleep less than six hours a night.
 People